Make your own Taco Pizza for a quick and easy family meal or as a warm appetizer that can be customized to your own tastes!Jump to Recipe

-Tacos and pizza are both favorites at our house, so one evening we decided to try to combine them!
+Tacos and pizza are both favorites at our house.
+So one evening we decided to try to combine them into Taco Pizza!
 And no, it isn’t just getting beef on a regular pizza.
 I wanted it to truly combine the best of both meals.

 My favorite part of a pizza: the doughy crust.
 Not the edge-of-the-pizza-with-no-toppings crust, but the under-everything-else crust.
 My least favorite part of a taco: the shell because they always fall apart.

 Taco Pizza uses a pizza crust with typical taco fillings on top.
 Instead of red sauce, I used a combination of cream cheese and sour cream.
 The cream cheese helps to thicken up the sour cream without adding too much flavor.
 I was worried that having only sour cream would be too thin and the toppings would fall off.

 Other than that, we made the rest of the toppings for this Taco Pizza in the same way we would make it for regular taco night.
 Similar to tacos, you can make this pizza customized for each person depending on which toppings they prefer.

 The pieces you see photographed were Justin’s because he will eat it with everything on top!
 I don’t like fresh tomatoes, so mine didn’t have that.
 For the boys, we did only a very small amount of each vegetable in an attempt to get them to eat something new.
 Spoiler alert: they still weren’t very fond of this meal.
 But, we are working on it.

 For simplicity and time management, I used prepackaged pizza dough.
 When I don’t make my own dough, I buy the one canned near the biscuits at the grocery store.
 It isn’t quite as fluffy and delicious as homemade, but it’s much quicker when I don’t have time for the bread machine to make the dough.